sf-wdi-31/mongoose-associations/readme.md

 ###One-to-Many

-Each tree "has many" leaves, and each leaf "belongs to" the one tree it grew from.
+Each leaf "belongs to" the one tree it grew from, and each tree "has many" leaves.

 <img src="https://raw.githubusercontent.com/sf-wdi-22-23/modules-23/master/w03-intro-backend-with-express/d4-weekend-lab/img/one_to_many.png" alt="one to many erd" width="250">